Fiddler on the Roof

 Fiddler on the Roof is a musical with music by Jerry Bock, lyrics by Sheldon Harnick, and book by Joseph Stein, set in the Pale of Settlement of Imperial Russia in or around 1905.
 It is based on "Tevye the Dairyman" and other short stories by Sholem Aleichem.
-The story centers on Tevye, a milkman in the village of Anatevka, who attempts to maintain his Jewish traditions as outside influences encroach upon his family's lives.
+The story centers on Tevye, a milkman in the fictional village of Anatevka, who attempts to maintain his Jewish traditions as outside influences encroach upon his family's lives.
 He must cope with the strong-willed actions of his three older daughters who wish to marry for love; their choices of husbands are successively less palatable for Tevye.
 An edict of the tsar eventually evicts the Jews from their village.

-The original Broadway production of the show, which opened in 1964, had the first musical theatre run in history to surpass 3,000 performances.
+The original Broadway production of the show, which opened in 1964, was the first musical theatre run in history to surpass 3,000 performances.
 Fiddler held the record for the longest-running Broadway musical for almost 10 years until Grease surpassed its run.
-The production was extraordinarily profitable and highly acclaimed.
+The production was extraordinarily profitable and critically acclaimed.
 It won nine Tony Awards, including best musical, score, book, direction and choreography.
 It spawned five Broadway revivals and a highly successful 1971 film adaptation and has enjoyed enduring international popularity.
 It has also been a popular choice for school and community productions.